PrivateAIM/hub-python-client/docs/user_guide.rst

       ...
     }

-You can also use the :any:`FilterOperator` enum class which contains all possible operators.
+You can also use the :py:class:`.FilterOperator` enum class which contains all possible operators.

 .. code-block:: python